Call for Proposals

 How is SPARK NS different from other funding sources?

-The SPARK NS program provides PIs with funding, education, mentorship, and networking opportunities over two-years.
+The SPARK NS program provides PIs and research teams with milestone-based funding, advice from industry expert advisors, in-person and online education in translational research and drug development, participation in a confidential community, and post-program support.
 The program uses a proven model for translational research developed, refined, and used since 2006.
 The model has an exceptional 50%3 success rate at advancing promising academic discoveries through the translational research phase as measured by three criteria: advancing projects to clinical trials; licensing to an existing company; obtaining independent investment to start a biotech company.

 Who is eligible to apply for SPARK NS programs?